tachiyomiorg/website/src/help/faq/README.md

 #### How do I enable automatic updates?
 From version **0.9.0** and onwards, Tachiyomi has had automatic updates for the app enabled by default.
 The **Preview** version also has automatic updates enabled by default.

-However, if you think you are on an outdated version, go to <Navigation item="more"/> → <Navigation item="about"/> and tap on **Check for updates**.
+However, if you think you are on an outdated version, go to <NavigationText item="more"/> → <NavigationText item="about"/> and tap on **Check for updates**.

 #### Why are automatic updates not working?

 Certain Android skins like MIUI have very aggressive battery saving, which can kill the app in the background.
-To whitelist Tachiyomi from your battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap on **Disable battery optimization**.
+To whitelist Tachiyomi from your battery saver, go to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/> and tap on **Disable battery optimization**.
 If that does not work, you can also visit [DontKillMyApp](https://dontkillmyapp.com/) to see what battery saving options your device has and how to disable or circumvent them.

 ### User Interface